arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 ## Business background

 We are working on a ticketing platform which sells tickets for big events, festivals but also for smaller gigs.
-The nature of this industry is that from time to time there are spikes of sales when an organizer opens sales for hot tickets.
+**The nature of this industry is that from time to time there are spikes of sales** when an organizer opens sales for hot tickets.
 Early birds discounts and other promotions.
 You've probably attended some conferences and concerts.
 You know how it works.

-In our application there are tons of things that happen in the background.
+In our application there are **tons of things that happen in the background**.
 Especially after the sale.
 We want the sale to be extremely quick so that we can handle the spikes nicely without hiccups.
 So when the purchase is finalized we have 15 background jobs or maybe even more.
 Some are responsible for generating the PDFs of those tickets, some are responsible for delivering emails with receipts.
 Other communicate with 3rd party APIs responsible for